CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution/review_guide.md

 [To incorporate code changes requested by the reviewer][how-review], you often need to incorporate these changes to your local repository and push them to GitHub again.
 It is possible for the reviewer to suggest changes that can be apply directly in GitHub.
 We recommend to:

-- first apply the suggestions you agree with via GitHub
+1. apply the suggestions you agree with via GitHub
-- then update your local branch with `git pull`
+1. update your local branch with `git pull`
-- apply other changes required by the review locally to your branch
+1. apply other changes required by the review locally to your branch
-- push the fully revised version to GitHub (`git push`)
+1. push the fully revised version to GitHub (`git push`)
-- and finally [ask for a re-review][how-re-review] once you have resolved all points raised by the reviewer
+1. [ask for a re-review][how-re-review] once you have resolved all points raised by the reviewer

+The reviewer might ask for a complementary review by another individual if they think they are not able to review all aspects of a submission.

 To better understand the pull request interface for reviews on GitHub, please refer to [the GitHub documentation][github-review].